Shift Parallelism: Low-Latency, High-Throughput LLM Inference for Dynamic Workloads: System Design and Implementation

 \subsubsection{Design for General Inference}

 SP is originally implemented for training, and lacks important components, such as GQA mechanism~\cite{ainslie2023gqa}, that is commonly used in inference models.
-The original MHA mechanism that is described in Section~\ref{sec:existing_parallelism}.
+The original MHA mechanism is described in Section~\ref{sec:existing_parallelism}.

 \textbf{GQA Extension:} In this work, we extend SP for GQA mechanism for adapting SP to a diverse set of LLMs that are used in inference.
 GQA saves memory by sharing each KV head with multiple query heads.
 However, multi-GPU scaling of GQA is nontrivial with models involving small \#KV heads.
-For example, \texttt{Qwen-30B-A3B} attention has 4 KV heads, and it cannot be scaled to an 8$\times$GPU node since there is not enough KV heads to be distributed across more than 4 GPUs.
+For example, \texttt{Qwen-30B-A3B} attention has 4 KV heads, and it cannot be scaled to an 8$\times$GPU node since there are not enough KV heads to be distributed across more than 4 GPUs.

-TP solves this problem by replicating the KV weights in the QKV projection (see Section~\ref{sec:transformer}), which recomputes the KV cache within GQA groups redundantly.
-Unfortunately, this solution is not applicable to SP because each process owns only a slice of the input sequence and the missing slices cannot be replicated simply by recomputation.
+\textbf{KV Cache Replication:} TP solves the scaling problem by replicating the KV weights in the QKV projection (see Section~\ref{sec:transformer}), which recomputes the KV cache within GQA groups redundantly.
+This solution is not applicable to SP because each process owns only a slice of the input sequence and the missing slices cannot be replicated simply by recomputation.

-\textbf{KV Cache Replication:} For SP in inference, we propose an in-network KV cache replication algorithm with multi-step neighborhood collectives.
-When $SP > h_{kv}$, i.e., \#KV heads, we use a three step algorithm as demonstrated in Figure~\ref{fig:kv_cache_replication}: We i) exchange available KV heads \textit{across} the GQA groups, resulting neighborhood all-to-all communications within groups $(0,2), (1,3)$.
-Then ii) we replicate the heads in network using a neighborhood all-gather within GQA groups $(0, 1), (2, 3)$.
-As a result of the all-gather, each KV head is replicated within the GQA groups.
-We finally iii) interleave the incoming sequence to preserve the original sequence order.

-Algorithm~\ref{alg:kv_replication} shows the implementation.
-Query heads ($q\_heads)$ uses the SP communicator (Line 3) as usual, and KV heads ($kv\_heads$) use $SP_{AA}$ for all-to-all communication (Line 4) and $SP_{AG}$ (Line 5) for all all-gather communication.
-Line 6 shows the reordering that depends on $SP_{AA}$ and $SP_{AG}$.
+For SP in inference, we implemented the KV cache replication using all-to-all communications.
+The KV heads are replicated within the send buffers of the collective call, resulting in replication in the receiving buffers across GPUs.

+\textbf{Fusing Communications:} The QKV matrix fuses operations related to q, k, and v, bringing multiple communications down to a single matrix all-to-all communications together as represented in Algorithm~\ref{alg:combined_SP_TP} Line 4.

+The GQA implementation replaces $3\times h$ with $h + 2\times h_{kv}$, where $h$ is the \# q heads and $h_{kv}$ is the \# k and v heads, and replicates the KV cache if necessary for handling any combination of $h$ and $h_{kv}$ with a single, e.g., fused, all-to-all communications.

 \textbf{Small Batch Size and Load Imbalance:} The main problem with SP is the load imbalance with small batch sizes, i.e., $n$ is small in Algorithm~\ref{alg:combined_SP_TP}.
 This problem does not exist in training because batches are large and static, whereas in inference, the batch size varies according to the traffic.